allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay current with new technologies and techniques.
 You can do this by reading blogs, attending conferences, or participating in online courses.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, it's crucial to aim for simplicity in code design and architecture.
+This means writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+It also involves making conscious choices about which features to include and which to leave out.
+Remember, a program that's easy to understand and modify today will save time and prevent bugs tomorrow."

+"The second insight is about debugging: 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
+This reminds us not to over-optimize code before fully understanding its behavior or before profiling confirms a performance bottleneck.
+Focus first on correctness, clarity, and then optimize where data shows it's needed."